mawenlong2016/DeepAnnotation/README.md

 **download_Yorkshire_ATAC.sh** - we used this file to download the **ATAC-Seq data of pig**.

 ## Comprehensive functional annotation
 We used RNAfold, DeepSEA and easyMF approaches to build the the comprehensive functional annotation.
-The workflow for building those annotaions could be accessed via: **Script_for_building_the_comprehensive_functional_annotations.sh**
+The workflow for building those annotaions could be accessed via: **code_annotations/Script_for_building_the_comprehensive_functional_annotations.sh**